Who are the Aborigines?

 Moving to Australia

-Their exact date of arrival is uncertain – the coastline of those days is now up to 90 metres under water, due to post-ice age sea level rises – but the currently accepted range of first habitation is roughly 40,000 to 50,000 years ago.
+The exact date of Aboriginal arrival in Australia is uncertain – the coastline of those days is now up to 90 metres under water, due to post-ice age sea level rises – but the currently accepted range of first habitation is roughly 40,000 to 50,000+ years ago.

-Apart from occasional visitors from the Torres Strait islands, the Australians are not known to have had any large-scale contact with the outside world until European explorers arrived in the 17th century.
-This lack of contact means that the Australians may have the oldest continuous culture on the planet.
+There is evidence that some people from the Indian sub-continent also came to Northern Australia about 4,000 years ago, and may have introduced microlith techmology and the dingo to this country; but apart from these and occasional visitors from the Torres Strait islands, the Australians are not known to have had any large-scale contact with the outside world until European explorers arrived in the 17th century.
+This lack of contact means that the Australians probably have the oldest continuous culture and the longest non-African period of continuous occupation on the planet.

 Living plants absorb a quantity of radioactive Carbon-14 from the atmosphere.
 When the plant dies the radioactivity decays at a known rate.
 Comparing the remaining Carbon-14 in a sample with the expected level of atmospheric C-14 allows accurate dates to be estimated, for samples up to about 60,000 years old.
 Dates for objects found on dry land are easier to obtain than those from underwater, because an object (such as a stone axe) needs to be associated with a suitable source of carbon.
 Carbon dates from rock shelters or proven campsites are accepted as pretty reliable, since only humans cook their food and leave stone tools lying around nearby.